Ladies and gentlemen, forget EVERYTHING you thought you knew about mutton tikka.

 Mutton Tikka Recipe Notes

-This recipe is pretty basic in its flavors.
+This mutton tikka recipe is pretty basic in its flavors.
 Because this is an Eid recipe, I’ve kept the salt, spice and tartness at a very normal (munasib) level to accommodate the tolerance of more and varied people.
-Worry not, this mutton tikka is a crowdpleaser.
-My family members stand on different points of the spectrum on how spicy or how tart they like things, but every single one of them personally approved of this recipe.
+Worry not, this recipe is a crowdpleaser.
+My family members stand on different points of the spectrum on how spicy or how tart they like things, but every single one of them personally approved of the Mutton Tikka.
 However, I would definitely recommend serving this with lemon wedges and chaat masala on the side so that chatkhora people (aka ME) can easily add more as they like.

 This mutton tikka recipe should give you an excellent baseline to work with.
 Cook it according to the recipe directions, then taste and adjust as you like.
 For example, if you know that the majority of your guests like things spicier, go ahead and add more green chili.
 Tikka recipes are meant to be played with!
 Please let me know in the comments below what you think of the recipe and if you altered it in any way.

 And, if you’re looking for something sweet to serve alongside this, look no further than my Besan ki Mithai recipe.

 Happy cooking, and an early Eid Mubarak to you all!
 May Allah accept your sacrifices and bless your homes with peace and prosperity, ameen.